JESUS PLUS NOTHING SAVES YOU

 We All Have the Same Dilemma

-One, you need to be saved because you have two significant problems.
+You need to be saved because you have two significant problems.
 You are born with the sin nature of Adam—you are a sinner.
 You are born spiritually dead—you are separated from God.
-If you die a sinner spiritually dead, then you will be separated from God for eternity.
+If you die a sinner, spiritually dead, then you will be separated from God for eternity.

 Therefore, two things must happen for you to be saved.
 The cause of death must be eradicated or cured, and the spiritually dead man must be brought back to spiritual life.
 It only stands to reason that the God who created you can save you from this state of eternal sin and death.